aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

-1. Optimize component rendering and performance, particularly for the D3.js visualization
+1. Update the build system to optimize the React application
-2. Implement code splitting for better loading performance
+2. Clean up any remaining unused code from the jQuery implementation
-3. Ensure responsive design works with React components
+3. Implement additional improvements like error boundaries and accessibility enhancements
-4. Update the build system to optimize the React application
+4. Create comprehensive documentation for the React implementation
-5. Clean up any remaining unused code from the jQuery implementation
+5. Add additional unit and integration tests for React components